-Weighing in at a mere 2.5 ounces, this comfort item should find its way into even the lightest of ultralight packs.
-The exclusive 2-piece design is both lighter and more comfortable than other pillows on the market.
+The exclusive 2-piece design of the Light Pillow is both lighter and more comfortable than other pillows on the market.
 Plus, the separate pillowcase is easy to wash and provides enough space to stuff extra clothing items inside to dial-in the softness and height at which you sleep best.
 We can’t think of any other product that offers more comfort per gram than the Light Pillow.

 Includes the pillowcase, air bladder, and pillow stuff sack.